ncatlab/nlab-content/pages/3758.md

 under construction

 +--{: .query}
-[[Ian Durham]]: Please help make this a bit more clear, but please note there is some dispute concerning the nature of quantum states.
+[[Ian Durham]]: Please help make this a bit more clear, but please note there is some dispute concerning the nature of quantum states, including whether or not they even exist (see below).
 =--

 #Contents#